 Onstage, Donnie Yen will introduce a screening of his acclaimed martial arts epic, Wu Xia (2011), also known as Dragon, and discuss his illustrious career with a Q&A moderated by Colin Geddes, programmer of The Royal and of TIFF’s Midnight Madness selection.

 This Donnie Yen Fan Event will benefit the Toronto Reel Asian International Film Festival with a portion of the event’s proceeds.
 The Toronto Reel Asian International Film Festival is a growing festival that brings the best of Asian cinema to Toronto.
 Visit the Reel Asian website for more information.

 The Donnie Yen Fan Event is presented by Geddes’ Kung Fu Fridays film series, which has recently re-launched at The Royal Cinema.

-With a career spanning over 30 years, Donnie Yen is one of the most popular and beloved action stars in the world with credits including Iron Monkey, Hero, Shanghai Knights, Blade II, SPL, and Once Upon a Time in China II.
-In 2008, his role as Bruce Lee’s master in Ip Man launched him to a new level of international fame and spawned two blockbuster sequels.
-In North America, his profile has never been higher, with starring roles in Netflix’s Crouching Tiger, Hidden Dragon: Sword of Destiny and the eagerly anticipated Rogue One: A Star Wars Story.
+With a career spanning over 30 years, Donnie Yen is one of the most popular and beloved action stars in the world with credits including Iron Monkey (1993), Hero (2002), Shanghai Knights (2003), Blade II (2002), SPL: Kill Zone (2005), and Once Upon a Time in China II.
+His role as Bruce Lee’s master in Ip Man (2008) launched him to a new level of international fame and spawned two blockbuster sequels.
+In North America, his profile has never been higher, with starring roles in Netflix’s Crouching Tiger, Hidden Dragon: Sword of Destiny (2016) and the eagerly anticipated Rogue One: A Star Wars Story (2016).
 And keep your eyes peeled: he’s in Toronto filming xXx: The Return of Xander Cage.